 (Google Alerts – sources)

-You can also specify alert delivery times in your settings, and if you want to receive all alerts in a single email …
+You can also specify the delivery time of your alerts in your settings, and if you want to receive all alerts in a single email …

 You can change these settings anytime.

-You will begin receiving alerts as set in your preferences …
+You should begin receiving alerts as per your preferences …

 Note that at the bottom of your email notification, you are given various options, including: